richfitz/advent-of-code/README.md

 In 2022 I am trying to find what is, to me, the "nicest" solution, and the version here is rarely the exact version used submitting the answer.

+In 2023 I am trying to do the puzzle first in Python, though also doing an R solution afterwards.

 ## Timing and code size information

 Running